glocklueng/knx-Bus-Simulator/README.md

 nothing contained herein has been run through any certification or validation of the KNX organisation.
 It is provided as starting point and in the hope that it may be useful to you.

+The provided code is nothing for the faint hearted.
+There are little comments for now.

 !!!!!
 DO NOT USE ANY OF THIS SOFTWARE IN A PRODUCTIVE EIB/KNX BUS INSTALLATION !!!!!

 Now we start: